-Ok, so we might still be a tad early with this one, but we’re fully embracing Autumn already now that the sun appears to have set for another year.
+Ok, so we might still be a bit dramatic when we say it’s like the Arctic over here right now, but it most certainly feels like it.
 For us, it’s all about the cosy knits, blankets on an evening in front of the tele, and most importantly, the warming pub grub that has us feeling all the cosy feels once the leaves start the fall.
 Which is exactly why we’re fully prepared and ready, stretchy pants on hand, for a season of pub grubbin’ in the North.
-Fancy getting in the Autumn spirit with us?
+Fancy getting in the winter spirit with us?
 Here’s our guide to some of the best places for pub grub in Manchester.

 1. Bay Horse Tavern

 A cosy spot in the Northern Quarter that emulates everything we know and love from your typical Victorian pub, The Bay Horse Tavern is home to a lovely, warming menu, packed full of your typical pub-style dishes that are best served on a cold day.
 Think bangers and mash absolutely lathered in rich gravy, massive Sunday roasts, tasty pies and pub-style burgers.
 The Bay Horse Tavern, 35-37 Thomas St, M4 1NA.

 2. The Edinburgh Castle